NFDI4Energy/SMECS/docs/field_types_in_curation.md

      * Long enum list
      * Enum list is available

+### Hidden
+* tag: hidden
+* elements which should not be shown in frontend
+* elements remain in metadata

 ## Tables for Nested Elements
 When an element consists of a type which includes multiple sub-types, a table is required.
 There are different types:

+### Nested Elements with one subelement
+* tag: array of the tags of the subelements
+* The value is stored as subvalue while shown as normal value
+* Status: not nicely implemented

 ### Small Table
 * tag: array of the tags of the subelements